DagaGargi/A-Step-by-Step-Guide-on-Learning-SPSS/README.md

 ----

+*## Statistical Analysis*

+**1.HISTOGRAM:** A histogram is a chart that shows frequencies for intervals of values of a metric variable.Such intervals as known as “bins” and they all have the same widths.

+<iframe src="https://h5pstudio.ecampusontario.ca/h5p/41746/embed" width="993" height="620" frameborder="0" allowfullscreen="allowfullscreen"></iframe><script src="https://h5pstudio.ecampusontario.ca/modules/contrib/h5p/vendor/h5p/h5p-core/js/h5p-resizer.js" charset="UTF-8"></script>

+---

 ## Follow Up Material

 To enhance your knowledge on SPSS for advanced analytics, multivariate analysis, business intelligence, criminal investigation, check out [SPSS Programming and Data Management: A Guide for SPSS and SAS Users](https://github.com/DagaGargi/A-Step-by-Step-Guide-on-Learning-SPSS/raw/master/SPSS%20Programming%20and%20Data%20Management%20A%20Guide%20for%20SPSS%20and%20SAS%20Users%20(Raynald%20Levesque%2C%20SPSS%20Inc.)%20(z-lib.org).pdf)